 Of course, we are striving to reach the new, higher Ofsted standards, so we will be working hard on the areas the inspectors have suggested for improvement:

-- Ensuring that tasks that tasks stretch all groups of pupils, particularly the more-able.
+- Ensuring that tasks stretch all groups of pupils, particularly the more-able.

 - Making sure that pupils respond to the guidance teachers provide in their marking.